Man Utd tactics: Ole Gunnar Solskjaer should have started Jesse Lingard & lessons from the Premier League weekend | Goal.com

 But then Villa collapsed.

-A nervous tone was set by Smith’s negative substitution just seven minutes after Villa took the lead for the second time, with Ahmed Elmohamedy replacing Trezeguet.
+A nervous tone was set by Smith’s negative substitution just seven minutes after Villa took the lead for the second time, with Ahmed Elmohamady replacing Trezeguet.

 The change appeared to infect the Villa players with their manager’s anxiety and they immediately dropped deep to absorb pressure from the 10 men of Arsenal.
 It was Villa’s negativity during this period of the match that led directly to the equaliser.